mfidino/coyote-mange/README.md

 A repository for:
 ================

-Murray et al. (*in press*).
+Murray et al. (2021).
 A multi-state occupancy model to non-invasively monitor visible signs of wildlife health with camera traps that accounts for image quality.
 Journal of Animal Ecology.

 ---